Stefka92/Hang_man/README.md

 Click "Connect" on selected repository.
 Either choose "Enable Automatic Deploys" or "Deploy Branch" in the manual deploy section.
 Heroku will now deploy the site.

-**How to Fork**
-If you would like to make changes to this repositiry without affecting the original you can do so by making a copy.
-1. Click the GitHub repository you wish to fork.
-2. Click on the fork button located in the top right hand corner.

- **How to clone**
-If you would like to download this repository and store it locally you can do so by cloning it 1.Click the GitHub repository.
-2.Click on the drop down arrow on the Code button located on the top right.
-3.Select and copy the link that appears.
-4.Open Gitpod & select the location where you would like the clone to be saved.
-5.In the terminal type 'git clone' and paste the link.
-6.Press enter to create your local clone.

  ## Credits